 You can move a selected layer by grabbing and moving it around with the pointer.
 To restrict movement to a particular axis, hold down the Shift key as you drag.

 As you move (or resize) your layer, Sketch should automatically align your layers to adjacent layers.
-If this doesn’t happen, you might have accidentally hidden smart guides.
-To enable them, choose View › Canvas › Show Smart Guides in the menu.
+If this doesn’t happen, you might have accidentally hidden guides.
+To enable them, choose View › Canvas › Show All Guides in the menu.

 If you hold down the Option key while dragging, you will clone the layer, leaving the original layer in its place.
 If you then immediately press Command-D (duplicate), Sketch will insert another duplicated layer at exactly the same offset as your first duplicate.